Ruqyai/ruqyai.github.io/_pages/cv.md

 **Summary**

-A highly motivated and accomplished Senior AI Engineer with extensive expertise in Deep Learning, Generative AI, and Arabic Natural Language Processing (NLP).
-Proven track record of successfully leading and contributing to the development of innovative AI-powered products, leveraging cutting-edge technologies like LLMs, LangChain, and Retrieval Augmented Generation (RAG).
-Passionate about advancing Arabic NLP and Generative AI applications, and actively involved in the AI community through mentorship and knowledge sharing initiatives.
+A Senior AI Engineer and Google Developer Expert in the fields of Artificial Intelligence and Machine Learning.
+Driven by a love for adventure and exploration, she is committed to self-learning in the areas of deep learning, generative AI, and Arabic Natural Language Processing (NLP).
+She has a proven track record in leading teams and contributing to the community.
+In her current role, she is focused on developing innovative AI-powered products by leveraging the latest technologies such as Large Language Models (LLMs), LangChain, and Retrieval-Augmented Generation (RAG).
+She demonstrates a passion for advancing Arabic NLP applications and generative AI, and actively participates in the AI community through mentorship and knowledge-sharing initiatives.

 **Experience**